-The first ever recorded quadruple-double game happened on October 18 in 1974.
-Nate Thurmond did it in his first game in a Chicago Bulls jersey against the Atlanta Hakws.
-Thurmond finished the game with 22 points, 14 rebounds, 13 assists and 12 blocks displaying tremendous versatility on both ends of the floor.
+The first-ever recorded quadruple-double game happened on October 18 in 1974.
+Nate Thurmond did it in his first game in a Chicago Bulls jersey against the Atlanta Hawks.
+Thurmond finished the game with 22 points, 14 rebounds, 13 assists, and 12 blocks displaying tremendous versatility on both ends of the floor.

 It’s important to mention that blocks and steals weren’t recorded until the 1973-1974 season.
 Thurmond wasn’t so fascinated by his accomplishment because he knew guys like Bill Russell and Wilt Chamberlain did it several times during their career in the ’60s.

 “There were plenty of quadruple-doubles back in the 1960s.
 When I first came into the league, I played alongside Wilt Chamberlain, and there were nights he and I were playing volleyball out there on the floor, blocking shots, deflecting passes, and tipping rebounds.
 So it’s fairly obvious that Wilt had plenty of chances to get double figures in four categories.”Nate Thurmond, via NBA.com